anvaka/ngraph.path/README.md

 ![guided](https://raw.githubusercontent.com/anvaka/ngraph.path/master/docs/guided.png)

-When we build shortest path here, from NYC to Washington, we want to tell the pathfinder that it should prefer Philadelphia over Boston.
+When we build the shortest path from NYC to Washington, we want to tell the pathfinder that it should prefer Philadelphia over Boston.

 ``` js